11 Fixes to Windows 11 Snipping Tool Not Working [100% Working]

 2. Does Snipping Tool work with Windows 11?

 Yes.
-Snipping Tool work with Windows 11 perfectly.
-You can use it to record screen and also take screenshots on your Windows 11 PC.
+Snipping Tool works with Windows 11 perfectly.
+You can use it to record screens and also take screenshots on your Windows 11 PC.

 Read full bio